Carbon Pricing and its Progressive Discontents

 [^25]: I’m honestly not sure what Jacobin’s rep is these days, but it had a lot of anti-carbon-tax pieces so I’m sourcing it.

-[^26]: Professor Green has a new meta-analysis of carbon policies you can read that comes to dour conclusions about the actual emissions reductions from carbon pricing efforts.
+[^26]: Professor Green has a new meta-analysis of carbon policies you can read here that comes to dour conclusions about the actual emissions reductions from carbon pricing efforts.
 It’s an excellent summary, but admits to being a grab-bag of different pricing schemes, virtually none of which are serious carbon dividends, and most of which come in under $10 a ton.
 So, it doesn’t shed a lot of light on what we stand to gain with a well-designed carbon dividend.

 [^27]: On the claim of “False Optimism”: This comes up all the time in discussions about climate change, but I don’t think this is how anyone thinks about climate change.
 If you’re a climate expert, or a policy person advised by experts, you’re sufficiently aware of the existential threat of climate change that you can’t really relax until net zero.
 If you’re a climate denier, you’re a climate denier.
 And the median voter’s feelings aren’t really affected by incremental policy.
 No one thinks “well, with a $15 price on carbon and the year over year increase in renewables, I have decided that we’ve done just enough on climate and we can lay off now”.
 Like, Republicans don’t worry about incremental government spending cuts reducing their base’s zealotry for fiscal conservatism.
 “Well if we only reduce the deficit by a little, people will become complacent about fiscal discipline”, says no Republican ever.
 That’s just not how people form their views.
 My guess is that the average person who’d like to see more done about climate change believes so not out of some self-authored analysis, but from cultural identification with virtues of protecting the environment and listening to scientific expertise.
-This identification isn’t dimmed by incremental policy, heck it might be amplified by it—I mean think about recycling, which is , but gets people thinking about their impact on the environment.
+This identification isn’t dimmed by incremental policy, heck it might be amplified by it—I mean think about recycling, which is basically a lie , but gets people thinking about their impact on the environment.

 [^28]: I once had a class that was cross-taught by a trade economist, a political scientist, and a public policy professor.
 Basically all of them agreed that no one who is serious about the way economies are or should be structured likes to use the word “capitalism”.
 People use it to define an insanely broad category of ills and virtues.
 It basically means something different to everyone.
 It’s just got too much baggage to be useful.